Technology-for-the-Poorest-Billion/2024-OVSI/proposal/proposal.md

 ### The main aims of the project will be to:

 - Test various sensors and evaluate their effectiveness given the context that the device will be used in, in order to determine the best choice for the given requirements.
 The sensor will be used to determine whether or not the concentrator is currently running.
-- Perform degredation testing, to see if any of the sensors would be suitable to try and predict whether any maintenance/repairs will be necessary in the near future.
+- Perform degradation testing, to see if any of the sensors would be suitable to try and predict whether any maintenance/repairs will be necessary in the near future.
 - Think about how the monitoring device will attach onto the oxygen concentrators.
 There are multiple different brands of concentrators all with slightly varying designs, and the device should be made to be compatible with all versions without the need for alterations.

 ### Additional aims if time allows: